niWiki/PhotoSearchDemo/README.md

 Add reactjs as frontend.
 Enable static and default files for MVC.
 -----------
-Static files, such as HTML, CSS, images, and JavaScript, are assets an ASP.NET Core app serves directly to clients.
-Some configuration is required to enable to serving of these files.
+Static files, such as HTML, CSS, images, and JavaScript, are assets that ASP.NET Core app serves directly to clients.
+Some configuration is required to enable the serving of these files.
 Static files are stored within your project's web root directory.
 The default directory is `<content_root>/wwwroot`, but it can be changed.
 To serve files inside of web root invoke the `UseStaticFiles` method within `Startup.Configure`:
 ```c#
 public void Configure(IApplicationBuilder app)
 {